airbytehq/airbyte/docs/tutorials/building-a-new-connector.md

 ```

 #### Implement the spec operation
-At this stage in the tutorial, we just want to implement the `spec` operation.
+At this stage in the tutorial, we just want to implement the `spec` operation as described in the [Airbyte Protocol](https://docs.airbyte.io/architecture/airbyte-specification#spec).
 This involves a couple of steps:
 1. Decide which inputs we need from the user in order to connect to the stock ticker API i.e: the connector's specification, and encode it as a JSON file.
 2. Identify when the connector has been invoked with the `spec` operation and return the specification as an `AirbyteMessage`

 To contact the stock ticker API, we need two things:
 1. Which stock ticker we're interested in
-2. The API key to use when contacting the API (you can obtain a free API key from [IEX Cloud](https://iexcloud.io/docs/api) free plan)
+2. The API key to use when contacting the API (you can obtain a free API token from the [IEX Cloud](https://iexcloud.io/) free plan)

+For reference, the API docs we'll be using [can be found here](https://iexcloud.io/docs/api/).

 Let's create a [JSONSchema](http://json-schema.org/) file `spec.json` encoding these two requirements: